-For basic site preparation considerations including the use of Fibre Channel cables and connections, see the IBM DS4000 Storage Manager Version 9 Installation and Support Guide for your specific operating system.
+For basic site preparation considerations including the use of Fibre Channel cables and connections, see the IBM TotalStorage DS4000 Storage Manager Version 9 Installation and Support Guide for your operating system.

-For additional site preparation considerations concerning the Fibre Channel switches, including power requirements and physical dimensions and requirements, see the documentation that comes with the fabric switch.
+For additional site preparation considerations concerning the Fibre Channel switches, including power requirements and physical dimensions and requirements, see the documentation provided with the fabric switch.